New Fertilisers Listen Closely to What Potatoes are Telling Them

 How do you influence this?

 Over-application of nitrogen in search of higher yields can lead to excessive top growth at the expense of tuber growth.
-Because of the required conversion process, any nitrogen applied as a foliar fertilizer in the nitrate form reduces photosynthesis as the plant uses its energy, changing it into a usable form.
-The formulation of nitrogen fertilizer is therefore very important to the energy efficiency of the crop, influencing the amount of energy wasted transporting nitrates to the leaf to be converted to NH2.
+Because of the required conversion process, any nitrogen applied as a foliar fertiliser in the nitrate form reduces photosynthesis as the plant uses its energy, changing it into a usable form.
+The formulation of nitrogen fertiliser is therefore very important to the energy efficiency of the crop, influencing the amount of energy wasted transporting nitrates to the leaf to be converted to NH2.
 One of the functions of nitrogen in the plant is to influence the production of plant hormones, particularly auxins and cytokinins, which influence plant growth.
 Auxins are made in the potato leaves and transported to the roots, with the opposite holding true for cytokinins, which are made in the roots.
 It’s the balance between the two hormones that affects the way the crop partitions into vegetative (stems and canopy) and reproductive growth (tubers).
 The nitrate form stimulates plants to produce auxins, which is why over-application causes excessive top growth in the potato.
 If the plant has access to nitrogen in the form of NH2 , it can use this locally, expending less energy to convert it to protein without triggering unwanted auxin synthesis.
 Cytokinin production means the potato plant produces more lateral growth, is bushier with a more fibrous root system, and has increased tuber development.